 Over the last few years, Abu Dhabi has invested hugely in the development of the Saadiyat Cultural District on Saadiyat Island.
-Here you’ll find Louvre Abu Dhabi, the only Louvre outside of Paris and the largest art museum on the Arabian Peninsular.
+Here you’ll find Louvre Abu Dhabi, which is the only Louvre outside of Paris and the largest art museum on the Arabian Peninsula.

 Plans are in place for Louvre Abu Dhabi to be joined by Guggenheim Abu Dhabi.
 (Construction is expected to be completed in 2025.)
-Designed by Frank Gehry, it will be the largest Guggenheim in the world and alongside plans for the Zayed National Museum designed by Foster and Partners, a performing arts centre designed by Zaha Hadid; a New York University campus and a maritime museum with concept design by Tadao Ando, it will cement Saadiyat Island as one of the world’s leading arts districts.
+Designed by Frank Gehry, it will be the largest Guggenheim in the world.
+There are plans for it to be joined by the Zayed National Museum designed by Foster and Partners, a performing arts centre designed by Zaha Hadid; a New York University campus and a maritime museum with concept design by Tadao Ando, thus cementing Saadiyat Island as one of the world’s leading arts districts.